Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Experimental Evaluation

 \section{Experimental Evaluation}

-In this section, we assess experimentally the effect of smooth sensitivity on the resulting models' accuracy as compared to other approaches based on the global sensitivity.
+In this section, we assess experimentally the effect of smooth sensitivity on the resulting models' accuracy when compared to other approaches based on global sensitivity, for comparable privacy guarantees (pure or approximate DP).
+We evaluate the performances of the built rule lists in terms of predictive accuracy, robustness to privacy attacks as well as preservation of features' importance.

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

-For our experiments, we consider three common datasets: \namedataset{German Credit}, \namedataset{Compas} and \namedataset{Adult} in their binarized version.
+For our experiments, we consider three popular datasets: \namedataset{German Credit}, \namedataset{Compas} and \namedataset{Adult} in their binarized versions.
 Sensitive attributes were removed as their use is prohibited to avoid disparate treatment.
+The set of rules $\ruleset$ used in these experiments is publicly available.
+It is made up of conjunctions of up to two Boolean attributes or their negation.

-In \namedataset{German Credit}~\cite{Dua} the classification task is to predict whether individuals have a good or bad credit score.
+In \namedataset{German Credit}~\cite{Dua}, the classification task is to predict whether individuals have a good or bad credit score.
 Features are binarized using one-hot encoding for categorical ones and quantiles (2 bins) for numerical ones.
 The resulting dataset contains $1,000$ samples and we consider $49$ premined rules.
 For \namedataset{Compas}~\cite{angwin2016machine}, the objective is to predict whether an individual will re-offend within two years or not.
 Features are binarized using one-hot encoding for categorical ones and quantiles (with 5 bins) for numerical ones.
 The resulting dataset contains $6,150$ samples and we have $18$ rules.
 The classification task in \namedataset{Adult}~\cite{Dua} is to predict whether an individual earns more than $50,000\$$ per year.
 Categorical attributes are one-hot encoded and numerical ones are discretized using quantiles (3 bins).
 The resulting dataset contains $48,842$ samples and we use $47$ rules (attributes or their negation).